 As an American, you need to get a Portuguese residence permit if you’re planning to stay there for longer than three months.
 If you reside in Portugal with a proper residence permit for five years, you can then apply for permanent residency or Portuguese citizenship.

 As an American, you have a couple of options to acquire the necessary visa or residence permit moving to Portugal for the long term.

 The most common two options to acquire your initial temporary residence permit are the Portugal Golden Visa and the D7 Visa.

 The immigration and border service, referred to as Serviço de Estrangeiros e Fronteiras (SEF) in Portugal, carries out the visa application process.
 The Portuguese government allows online applications via this platform.
 As of 2020, residence permits can be automatically renewed, which is very convenient.

 Portugal Golden Visa

 The Golden Visa program in Portugal allows applicants to invest in the country and obtain Portuguese resident cards.
-The Golden Visa residence permit allows applicants to live, work, and study in Portugal and travel freely across the Schengen Area.
+The Golden Visa residence permit allows you to live, work, and study in Portugal and travel freely across the Schengen Area.

 Portugal’s D7 Visa

-European Citizenship through Heritage
+European Citizenship Through Heritage

 Any European Union citizen has the right to live and work in Portugal.
 So, research your heritage.
 In your genealogy, you may have some Europeans.
 If so, you can apply for citizenship in the corresponding country and get the chance to live anywhere across Europe.